-The 2006 Annual Meeting of Stockholders (the "Meeting") of Opteum Inc., formerly known as Bimini Mortgage Management, Inc. (the "Company"), will be held at 8:00 a.m., local time, on April 28, 2006 at the Company's offices at 3305 Flamingo Drive, Vero Beach, FL 32963 for the following purposes:
+The 2006 Annual Meeting of Stockholders (the "Meeting") of Opteum Inc., formerly known as Bimini Mortgage Management, Inc. (the "Company"), will be held at 8:00 a.m., local time, on April , 2006 at Holiday Inn-Oceanside, Windward Room, 3384 Ocean Drive, Vero Beach, FL 32963 for the following purposes:

 - 1. To elect one Class I director to serve until the 2007 Annual Meeting of Stockholders, one Class II director to serve until the 2008 Annual Meeting of Stockholders and two Class III directors to serve until the 2009 Annual Meeting of Stockholders, in each case until his successor has been duly elected and qualified; - 2.
-To consider and vote upon a proposal to ratify the appointment of Ernst & Young LLP as our independent public accountants for the year ending December 31, 2006; - 3.
-To consider and vote upon proposals (a) to convert 1,223,208 shares of the Company's Class A Redeemable Preferred Stock into shares of Class A Common Stock on a one-for-one basis and (b) to authorize the issuance of shares of Class A Common Stock in lieu of any shares of Class B Redeemable Preferred Stock which may be issuable by the Company under the terms of its agreement relating to the acquisition of Opteum Financial Services, LLC, a subsidiary of the Company; and - 4.
+To consider and vote upon a proposal to ratify the appointment of as our independent public accountants for the year ending December 31,

+- 3. To consider and vote upon proposals (a) to convert 1,223,208 shares of the Company's Class A Redeemable Preferred Stock into shares of Class A Common Stock on a one-for-one basis and (b) to authorize the issuance of shares of Class A Common Stock in lieu of any shares of Class B Redeemable Preferred Stock which may be issuable by the Company under the terms of its agreement relating to the acquisition of Opteum Financial Services, LLC, a subsidiary of the Company; and - 4.
 To consider and act upon such other business as may properly come before the Meeting or any adjournments or postponements thereof.